 If your business is a sole proprietorship, you will have to file personal bankruptcy to discharge business debts.
 This is true even if you were operating under a “Doing Business As (DBA)” status under a name different from your own.

-The experienced New Baltimore bankruptcy attorneys at our firm can help you to understand the impact of bankruptcy on your personal and family finances.
+A bankruptcy attorney for New Baltimore can help you to understand the impact of bankruptcy on your personal and family finances.
 Your attorney can help you understand what courses of action may be open to you for permanently discharging the business debt.

 There are different types of personal bankruptcies you could file to get rid of your company’s debts, including Chapter 7 and Chapter 13.